EJaona/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        1) Most code we write (including route handlers) is a middleware.
+        2) There are really 4 hommies..

 - [ ] Describe Middleware?

+        1) Middlewares are an array of functions used to add features to Express

 - [ ] Describe a Resource?

+        1) I can't say that i remember this one.

 - [ ] What can the API return to help clients know if a request was successful?

+        1) The request status code.

 - [ ] How can we partition our application into sub-applications?

+        1) By adding different routes to the application.

 ## Project Setup